scoulomb/myk8s/Deployment/advanced/container-port.md

 https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment

-Where we can take previous manifest
+Where we can take previous manifest from `k run` or from below `k create deployment`

 ### Using kubectl create deployment